mustafagamsiz/awesome-project/docs/ios-anonym/MobileSDK Anonymous iOS User Guide.md

 The following items need to be complete prior to beginning work on your application:

-* You have downloaded the MobileSDKAnonymous package from http://developer.genband.com/MobileSDK .
-* You have extracted the contents of the MobileSDKAnonymous package and located MobileSDKAnonymous.framework.
 * Your Xcode development environment is set up and ready for new projects.
 * You know the IP address and port of the SPiDR/Kandy Link server.

 <div class="page-break" />

 ## Get Started

 ### Installation

 This section contains the required steps for beginning your mobile application development and an example of using the Anonymous Call Mobile SDK in Xcode 10.x.